kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 * the lower control arm plane defined by the two inboard attachment points and the outer ball joint
 * the upper strut plane defined by the upper strut attachment point and a normal vector defined by the strut
-* the side plane defined by the front and rear contact patches
+* the side plane defined by the front and rear tire contact patches

 The side-view kinematic instant centre for the H-arm with camber link rear suspension is found at the intersection of:

 * the line defined by the two inboard attachment points of the lower control arm
-* the side plane defined by the front and rear contact patches
+* the side plane defined by the front and rear tire contact patches

-Under braking, the **side-view virtual swing axle** is formed by drawing a line from the **side-view kinematic instant centre** to the respective **tire contact patches** for the front and rear wheels.
-The intersection of the **side-view virtual swing axles** is the **kinematic pitch centre**.
+Under braking, the **side-view virtual swing axle** is formed by drawing a line from the **tire contact patch** to its respective **side-view kinematic instant centre**.
+The intersection of the front and rear side-view virtual swing axle is the **kinematic pitch centre**.

 The use of _antis_ in kinematic analysis is convenient because it handles asymmetries in the suspension geometry and in the forces applied at each wheel.
-Because there are many types of _antis_, we will discuss them as part of the analysis.
+Because there are many types of _antis_, we will discuss them in the analysis.

 ## Analysis

 The analysis will focus on what happens in _heave_.
-In this motion, all four wheels are displaced the same amount in the same direction.
+In this motion, all four wheels are displaced the same amount and in the same direction.
 This is representative of what would happen when the vehicle is lowered.

 Based on published data for the Acura RSX from the National Highway Traffic